Taylor Swift confirms re-recording of Fearless album following masters row

 Swift moved to Universal Music Group in 2018 and has since released her album Lover, as well as surprise drops Folklore and Evermore.

+I’m thrilled to tell you that my new version of Fearless (Taylor’s Version) is done and will be with you soon.
+It has 26 songs including 6 never before released songs from the vault.
+Love Story (Taylor’s Version) will be out tonight.
+Pre-order now at https://t.co/NqBDS6cGFl 💛💛 pic.twitter.com/Vjyy2gA72O— Taylor Swift (@taylorswift13) February 11, 2021

-Writing on Instagram, Swift said: “I’m thrilled to tell you that my new version of Fearless is done and will be with you soon.
+Writing on social media, Swift said: “I’m thrilled to tell you that my new version of Fearless is done and will be with you soon.

 “It’s called Fearless (Taylor’s version) and it includes 26 songs.